EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ```
 mysql> exit
 ```
 - Now you can create a PHP script that will connect to MySQL and query for your content.
-Create a new PHP file in your custom web root directory using your preferred editor.
-We’ll use vi for that:
+Create a new PHP file in your custom web root directory using your preferred editor

 ```
-nano /var/www/projectLEMP/todo_list.php
+vi /var/www/projectLEMP/todo_list.php
 ```

 - Enter the script below into todo_list.php: